-During the three years of discussion, one of the many issues to resolve was that the new bowling green construction specifications proposed by the Diputacion were in conflict with the bowlin green sizes permitted by World Bowls.
+During the three years of discussion, one of the many issues to resolve was that the new bowling green construction specifications proposed by the Diputacion were in conflict with the bowling green sizes specified by World Bowls.
 The Diputacion were asked to make an adjustment to bring the size of the new green within World Bowls specifications.

 Our request was accepted, but the financial constraints of the contract meant the green had to be reduced to just 6 rinks wide instead of the hoped for 8 rinks to ensure total build costs were not exceeded.

 Construction of the bowls green foundations began in May 2013, four months later the carpet was laid, an exciting time and another step towards the end of uncertainty for our club.

 In October 2013, our club was asked to submit a package of legal and financial documents together with a plan of how we would propose to manage the new bowls green facility for submission to the competitive tender procedure to grant the concession to manage the Bowls green facility.

 The start of 2014 began on a very low ebb for our Club when the result of the Tender procedure was formally issued by the Ayuntamiento, advising that Mojacar Bowls Club had not been successful in being granted the concession to manage the bowls green.

 The official explanation stated that our Club had failed to comply with part of the financial requirements in the contract.

 The contract requirements in question were not within our clubs or indeed any other Bowls Clubs capability to be able to legally satisfy, consequently our submission was declared void ~ by default Servigroup Hotel was granted the concession to manage the new bowling green facility.